Carpal Tunnel Syndrome

 The carpal tunnel is a narrow, rigid passageway on the palm side of the wrist, roughly the width of a thumb.
 Its floor and walls are formed by eight small carpal bones arranged in an arch, and its roof is a thick band of connective tissue called the transverse carpal ligament (flexor retinaculum).
 Passing through this confined space are:

-- The median nerve — a mixed sensory and motor nerve that supplies sensation to the thumb, index finger, middle finger, and the radial (thumb) half of the ring finger, and provides motor innervation to the thenar muscles at the base of the thumb.
+- The median nerve is a mixed sensory and motor nerve that supplies sensation to the thumb, index finger, middle finger, and the radial (thumb) half of the ring finger, and provides motor innervation to the thenar muscles at the base of the thumb.

-- Nine flexor tendons — the four flexor digitorum superficialis tendons, four flexor digitorum profundus tendons, and the flexor pollicis longus tendon — each surrounded by a protective synovial sheath.
+- Nine flexor tendons (the four flexor digitorum superficialis tendons, four flexor digitorum profundus tendons, and the flexor pollicis longus tendon), each surrounded by a protective synovial sheath.

 Carpal tunnel syndrome (CTS) occurs when pressure within the tunnel rises high enough to compress the median nerve, impairing both its sensory and motor functions.